 No. The route is open to traffic.
 Riders are expected to obey all traffic laws.

-Please note that the entire route is on streets that are open to motorized traffic (with the exception of the Sandy Hook Multi-Use Path on the 15 mile route).
+Please note that the entire route is on streets that are open to motorized traffic (with the exception of the Sandy Hook Multi-Use Path on the 15-mile route).
 Cyclists must obey all traffic laws.
-This includes obeying all traffic signals and yielding as required.
+This includes obeying all traffic signals, yielding as required, and sharing the roads with vehicles.
 Being part of the event does not put you above the rules of the road.

 HOW HILLY IS THE RIDE?